Amateur Radio Licenses and Training

 Finally, the Full examination consists of a demanding test of your knowledge of radio and electronics theory.
 A Full licence shows your mastery of the technology and theory behind amateur radio and allows you to use higher transmitter powers, apply for temporary overseas licences when on holiday, and supervise non-licensed users at special events and the like.

-Basingstoke Amateur Radio Club runs regular courses to help applicants pass these examinations.
+In normal times Basingstoke Amateur Radio Club runs regular courses to help applicants pass these examinations.
 These courses are usually held at the home station of one of our accredited examination trainers, with the examination held at the Club’s meeting room at Mays Bounty in Basingstoke.
 The current fee for each of the Foundation and Intermediate courses is £25 which includes membership of BARC for the current year.
 This helps applicants get a better idea of general practice and the examination system by talking to those who have already been through it.

 We keep an open book for training courses and run them when we get sufficient demand.
 If you are interested in receiving training or general help with the examination process, please contact the Club using the contact form elsewhere on this website.